NRWLDev/starlette-problem/docs/hooks.md

 and the current response object.
 Post hooks can mutate the response object to provide additional headers etc. The CORS header implementation is done using a post hook.
-In the case the response format should be changed (if you have an xml api etc, the raw content can be reprocessed.)
+In the case the response format should be changed (if you have an xml api etc, the raw content can be reprocessed.).

 ```python
 import starlette.applications